Triazolam and Alcohol Substance Abuse

 The binding of triazolam and alcohol to GABA receptors causes an increase in the frequency of chloride ion channel opening.
 This leads to an influx of chloride ions, which makes neuron membranes more polarized.
 This increased polarization makes it harder for neurons to fire, leading to decreased brain activity, a slower heart rate, and a feeling of relaxation.

-- Dangerous side effects: Long-term use of triazolam and alcohol can also cause harmful side effects, such as slurred speech, loss of coordination, slowed reflexes, deterioration of mental health and drowsiness.
+Both triazolam and alcohol can cause drowsiness and impair your judgment, cognition, and response time.
 These side effects can increase your risk of accidents and injuries.

 - Nausea and vomiting

 Lastly, combining triazolam with alcohol can lead to rapid liver damage since both substances strain your liver when you consume them.
 Over time, this can lead to irreversible conditions and liver failure.

 What Are the Symptoms of Drinking Alcohol With Triazolam?